 By Katie Penn

-In order to manage the much lower capacity across all 4 parks, guests must now have a park reservation to enter a park, in addition to a valid ticket.
-At the time of writing there is no park hopping allowed.
+In order to manage the much lower capacity across all 4 parks, guests must have a park reservation to enter a park, in addition to a valid ticket.
 Guests must choose one park per day.
+If guests have Park Hopper tickets, they can make a reservation at their first park and hop to a second park of their choice after 2 PM (subject to availability).

-The reservation system is linked to My Disney Experience (but cannot currently be used to make bookings in the app) and it must be used in advance of attending the parks.
+The reservation system is linked to the My Disney Experience app, and it must be used in advance of attending the parks.

 There is a separate link for accessing the reservation system.
-It is not like accessing Fastpasses or dining within My Disney Experience.
+It is not like accessing the Advanced Dining Reservations system within My Disney Experience.

 Here is the USA link: https://disneyworld.disney.go.com/experience-updates/park-reservations/